Physical Challenge: Double Amputee

 Jami spent the next several years gradually improving her health, spending countless hours at the gym and learning to walk on her prosthetics.
 After watching the 1996 Paralympic Games for the first time, Jami decided she wanted to run.
 Jami began to train and compete with proper running prosthetics, which eventually culminated into a successful finish at the 2015 Chicago Marathon; this made Jami the first female double amputee to do so.
 In 2016, she became the first female double amputee to complete the Boston Marathon.

+Jami was also diagnosed with breast cancer in 2016.
+In 2017, she founded her own Charity, Jami Marseilles Warriors With Hope to help and inspire Cancer Survivors and Amputees.
 Today, Jami teaches children in the Garden Grove School District in Orange County, CA. She is married to her longtime sweetheart, Beau, and is the mother of two beautiful children.
-She has worked as an ambassador with Challenged Athletes Foundation for the past 15 years and as a camp counselor for the Dream Street Foundation.
+She has worked as an ambassador with Challenged Athletes Foundation for more than 15 years and is now a motivational speaker.
 Jami hopes to inspire those she meets by being a living example that loss doesn’t impede on happiness and a productive life.